-I’m not sure why this research is being overlooked, in the early years of this century it was discovered that a TSH reference range of 0.3 – 5.00 mU/L was about 50% wider than it is for a healthy individual over 12 months (Andersen et al, 2002).
+I’m not sure why this research is being overlooked, in the early years of this century it was discovered that a TSH reference range of 0.3 – 5.00 mU/L was approximately 50% wider than it is for a healthy individual over 12 months (Andersen et al, 2002).

 Andersen and team found “the individuality index was below the critical limit of 0.6 for all thyroid function tests demonstrating that reference ranges based on the group are insensitive to significant changes in the individual.”

-Notice that Andersen and team use the word “insensitive.”
+Notice that Andersen and team use the word “INsensitive.”
 This is the absolute opposite of “sensitive.”